The ultimate guide to student bills

 On the other hand, short-term contracts can have extra costs like higher installation fees, so our top tip is to calculate them as a full price (rather than month by month).
 This way you can see which will be cheaper overall.

 Luckily we do all the calculations for you in our bills comparison articles.

 Other than your main utility bills you will have a lot of things to consider when moving into your new home.

 If you plan on watching any live TV you will need to get your hands on a TV licence.
-It’s worth knowing that you don’t need a licence for watching catch-up TV on BBC iPlayer, but don’t risk the fine otherwise.
+It’s worth knowing that you now also need to have a licence to watch catch-up TV on BBC iPlayer or 4OD as well.

 A TV licence for a colour TV is currently £145.50 for the year.